VIBER/WHATSAPP 24/7 SUPPORT

-If you're in St. Petersburg for the first time and would like to see as mush as possible, enjoy this Most Complete 2-day join-in group tour!
-Get acquinted with Russian history in a company of a professional English-speaking tour guide, who will make your time in our city the memorable one!
+If you're in St. Petersburg for the first time and would like to see as much as possible, enjoy this Most Complete 2-day join-in group tour!
+Get acquainted with Russian history in a company of a professional English-speaking tour guide, who will make your time in our city the memorable one!
 No Russain Visa required!

 By day or by night, the most spectacular view of St. Petersburg can be seen from the water.
-The unforgettable panoramas of the Hermitage, squares and enbankments.
-A city was built over 42 islands, so St. Petersburg is surrounded by water and interlaced with a complex web of rivers and canals that seem to bind the city together, while also marking the borders of its different districts and neighborhoods.
-The slow ride by Nikolsky cathedral belltower, or throught the tunnels of the wide bridges, or under the glass walkway of Mariinsky theater, where the light is barely seen on the other side is an experience you'll never forget.
-St. Petersburg's architecture means that great vistas of the city are often visible from the water, and therefore an essential part of any exploration of the city is to get out in a boat and cruise the rivers and canals of St. Petersburg.
+The unforgettable panoramas of the Hermitage, squares, and embankments.
+Built over 42 islands, Saint Petersburg is surrounded by water and interlaced with a complex web of rivers and canals.
+They seem to bind the city together, while also marking the borders of its different districts and neighborhoods.
+The slow ride by Nikolsky cathedral belltower, or through the tunnels of the wide bridges, or under the glass walkway of Mariinsky theater, where the light is barely seen on the other side, is an experience you'll never forget.
+St. Petersburg's architecture means that magnificent vistas of the city are often visible from the water.
+Therefore an essential part of any exploration of the city is to get out in a boat and cruise the rivers and canals of Saint Petersburg.

 Go underground and enjoy seeing palaces built for regular people - this is how amazing Subway Stations are in St Petersburg.
-Chrystal chandeliers, bronzeworks, marble flooring, amazing sculptures and mosaisc.
+Chrystal chandeliers, bronze works, marble flooring, amazing sculptures, and mosaics.
 Why visit another palace?
-The first stations were opened in 1955, the newest ones open every year, still rich and impressive.
+The first stations were opened in 1955, the newest ones open every year, still vibrant and impressive.

-Visa-Free paperwork is complimentary and included into your tour package.
+Visa-Free paperwork is complimentary and included in your tour package.
 Don't forget to provide us with your passport details in a timely manner.

 When booking, please have the following details ready for each participant:

 1) Name as in Passport

 Questions?
 Call us right now 1.855.866.8773 or email firstname.lastname@example.org